berkus/awesome-embedded-rust/README.md

 ### Books

 -   [Discovery](https://japaric.github.io/discovery/) by japaric - this book is an "introductory course" on microcontroller-based "embedded systems" that uses Rust as the teaching language.

+### Essential blog posts

+-   [Exploring Rust on Teensy](https://branan.github.io/teensy/) by branan - Beginner set of articles on getting into embedded dev in Rust.
 ### R

 -   [Robigalia](https://robigalia.org) IoT operating system in Rust running on secure seL4 microkernel.